Pakistan–United Arab Emirates relations: UAE Pakistan Assistance Program

-On 12 January 2011, the UAE Pakistan Assistance Program (UAE-PAP) was launched in order to help and provide assistance to Pakistan and mitigate the impact of floods by redeveloping infrastructure, as per the directives of Sheikh Khalifa Bin Zayed Al Nahyan, the President of the United Arab Emirates.
-The UAE PAP has worked along a comprehensive redevelopment plan that takes into account the harsh geography and the rough weather conditions of Pakistan while focusing on four main areas of social redevelopment: health, education, water and infrastructure.
-The Program has taken some vital steps to help the people of Swat district as it provided for the construction of two bridges, 52 schools and 7 hospitals, as well as the initiation of 64 water supply schemes.
+On 12 January 2011, the UAE Pakistan Assistance Program (UAE-PAP) was launched in order to help and provide assistance to Pakistan and mitigate the impact of floods by redeveloping infrastructure, as per the directives of Sheikh Khalifa Bin Zayed Al Nahyan, the second President of the United Arab Emirates.
+The UAE PAP developed a comprehensive redevelopment plan based on four main areas of social redevelopment that includes health, education, water and infrastructure.
+The Program assisted the people of Swat district as it provided for the construction of two bridges, 52 schools and 7 hospitals, as well as the initiation of 64 water supply schemes.

-The program is dedicated to help combat a number of humanitarian crisis in Pakistan.
 The program aims to support efforts in fighting poverty, develop education, advance healthcare services, and contribute to the creation of new job opportunities for Pakistanis.
 Under the program, a number of projects such as infrastructure, education, healthcare and access to drinking water have been launched.
 As of October 2019, more than 30,000 Pakistani students have been enrolled in Schools built by the UAE-PAP in Swat District.

 In May 2018, the UAE channeled $200 million into the UAE-PAP.

 The UAE has also orchestrated multiple campaigns to eradicate polio in Pakistan.
 Since 2014, more than hundreds of millions of polio vaccine were delivered to around 71 million children in Pakistan.

+As a result of the UAE funding projects in Pakistan, multiple institutions, bridges, airports and hospitals in Pakistan are named after the UAE's founding father and first president, Sheikh Zayed bin Sultan Al Nahyan, such as the Sheikh Zayed Bridge in Swat Valley and Sheikh Zayed Medical Complex in Lahore.